arturomoncadatorres/arturomoncadatorres.github.io/_posts/2023-11-10-troubleshooting-deploying-documentation-using-mkdocs.md

 {%endhighlight%}

+In lines 25 and 26 we install the required plugins.
 You will have to do this for any additional plugins that required you installing something in your local machine.

 ## 3. `ModuleNotFoundError: No module named 'mkdocstrings_handlers'`
 (Earlier in the log, you might also see `ERROR   -  Error reading page 'api_reference/foo.md': No module named 'mkdocstrings_handlers'`)